LucasRodriguez/Axiom-Documentation/readme.md

 ### Progress
 #### Smart contract tracking saving and distribution
 Purpose: to track, limit, and enable, distribution of airdrops.
-The smart contract will require airdrops to be created on chain and require to know the `Amount`, `Name`, `Smart Contract` & `Expiry date', access to a centralised database with all the appropriate receiving addresses, and the amount they are owed for completing the social media tasks, coupled with `kue`.
+The smart contract will require airdrops to be created on chain and require to know the `Amount`, `Name`, `Smart Contract` & `Expiry date`, access to a centralised database with all the appropriate receiving addresses, and the amount they are owed for completing the social media tasks, coupled with `kue`.
 Anyone can deploy an airdrop and ensure distribution within the Ethereum network.
 The distribution is only limited by the Ethereum network whereby the airdrop awaits distribution untill a certain block is reached.

 #### Social media tracking
 Axioms is connected to a centralised database which routinely calls the Discord, Telegram, and Twitter API.
 These API calls determine which users have completed which tasks.